Monotypes

 A little about my history in image making…

 I recall a rainy day at my Aunt’s house with my four boisterous cousins when I was in the early stages of elementary school.
 My aunt provided the 5 of us with crayons and paper and suggested we make drawings.
 I was the youngest of the 5 of us but somehow I managed to create a decent drawing and my aunt praised my drawing as the best of the group.
-Positive feedback inspired me forward in experiment with drawing and eventually by late elementary school, photography.
+Positive feedback inspired me further with experiments in drawing and eventually in late elementary school, photography.
 In 5th grade, I entered some color photographs from a trip to Washington D.C., and won 1st place at the county fair.

 I was very fortunate to attend a 2ndary school that had an excellent art program and continue to take art classes.
 I became very proficient at drawing representation busts predominantly older male models.
 I compiled a portfolio of drawings in high school and applied to art colleges and was accepted to a very prestigious program.